hillsera/CIDM6330-Final-Project/readme.md

 My domain model is LearningPath which allows for video ID, Title, Duration, and Progress.

 ### Commands
 The commands written in this file work directly with the Django ORM for database operations.
-This is following the assignment for the Barky Refactor 1 assignment.

 I have an "add path command" that lets employers add learning paths for their employees.
 (Ideally, this would be restricted for the appropriate users)
 There is also a "list path command" that allows employees to see the list of learning paths allowed for them.